-Some bags also have a bottom compartment specifically designed for your tent or shelter; this can be particularly useful in bad weather.
-The last thing you want to do in a rainstorm is unpack your whole bag just to get to your tent.
+Some bags also have a bottom compartment specifically designed for your tent or shelter; this can be especially helpful during bad weather.
+The last thing you want to do in a rainstorm is unpack your entire bag just to get to your tent.

 The Middle of the Bag

 The heaviest gear should be close to your back and should be packed somewhere near the middle of the backpack (near your belt line).
 Packing the gear into this area helps bring down your center of gravity, making it easier to walk in rough terrain.
 This really is a rule that should not be overlooked, because an unbalanced pack can cause you to easily fall while walking on steep terrain.